GarrettStrealy/C-C-in-a-Unix-Environment/hw2/README.txt

+This project demonstrates my ability to use TCLAP and maps

 Description
  *   Opens an input file for reading and output file for writing.
  *   Copies all data from the input file to the output file while -